LiorSinai/liorsinai.github.io/_posts/2021-04-10-blockchain-part2.md

 The only fully public attributes are  Name and BlockchainDirectory.
 They are not included in any hashes or data checks.
 The rest are set privately.
 `MakeBlock()` is a helper function to ensure that blocks increment their indices properly and carry over previous hashes.
-Otherwise blocks can be created indepedently of the blockchain with their own constructors.
+Otherwise blocks can be created independently of the blockchain with their own constructors.

 `CommitBlock()` does multiple checks before committing a block:
 - Indices must be sequential.